anushaghimire/bikesharing/README.md

 Jupyter notebook, Tableau Public, and Pandas.

 # Results:
 **Top starting location: The size and color of the circles represents the number of bikes checked out.
+The larger the size and darker the color of the circle, the more bikes are checked out in that area.**
 <img width="900" alt="Screen Shot 2021-09-29 at 3 16 04 PM" src="https://user-images.githubusercontent.com/85364095/135356318-5665afc0-e6a8-426b-b3f5-c262b047fc22.png">

+**Top ending location: The larger the size and darker the color of the circle, the more bike rides end in that area.**
 <img width="900" alt="Screen Shot 2021-09-28 at 6 51 09 PM" src="https://user-images.githubusercontent.com/85364095/135355913-f7ab485b-045f-4005-bf60-b0ff54ae9493.png">

 **Checkout Time for Users: The peak uses of citibikes is less than 30 minutes.**
 ![checkout time for users](https://user-images.githubusercontent.com/85364095/135193446-41b9e7df-3419-456b-b4fe-9a99ac0c1d7f.jpeg)